Four Radio Interviews with Jeremy Griffith from the many he gave during the 2003 launch of his Australasian bestselling book A Species In Denial

-January 2004 Qantas Inflight Radio interview: Lisa Forrest talks with Jeremy Griffith on her inflight program ‘A Current of Air’, broadcast in all Qantas domestic and international flights to a potential audience of 1.2 million passengers.
+In this excellent brief introductory overview of Jeremy Griffith’s work, Olympian Lisa Forrest interviews Jeremy on her Qantas Inflight Radio program ‘A Current of Air’.
+It was broadcast in January 2004 in all Qantas domestic and international flights to a potential audience of 1.2 million passengers.

 Lisa Forrest: You’re with Lisa Forrest on Radio Q. Australian biologist and writer Jeremy Griffith has spent almost 30 years studying the human condition.
-A Director of the Foundation for Humanity’s Adulthood and the author of three books including the recently released , Jeremy’s work centres on the belief that humans’ capacity for good and evil is the result of two factions within everybody.
+A Director of the Foundation for Humanity’s Adulthood [now called the World Transformation Movement] and the author of three books including the recently released , Jeremy’s work centres on the belief that humans’ capacity for good and evil is the result of two factions within everybody.
 The gene based instinctive part of us struggling with the conscious self.
 Jeremy joins us on A Current of Air to tell us a bit more about A Species In Denial.
 Welcome.

 Jeremy Griffith: Hello Lisa.